Dead Putting Society: Plot

 Watching Homer mow his lawn with frustration, Ned invites him to Ned's basement rec room for a beer.
 When Homer sees Ned's well-furnished house and his perfect relationship with his family, he angrily accuses Ned of showing off and is asked to leave.
 Later Ned feels guilty about his outburst and writes a letter of apology to Homer.
-Homer reads the letter aloud at the breakfast table, where the Simpson family laugh at Ned's sentimentality, as well as his use of the word "bosom".
+Homer reads the letter aloud at the breakfast table, where the Simpson family ridicule at Ned's sentimentality, as well as his use of the word "bosom".

 Homer takes Bart and Maggie to Sir Putt-A-Lot's Merrie Olde Fun Centre for a round of miniature golf.
 They encounter Ned and his son Todd there and play golf together.
 Bart and Todd learn of an upcoming children's miniature golf tournament and enter it.
 Although Todd is skilled at playing, Homer is confident Bart will win.
-He tells Bart that it is not acceptable to lose and forces him to angrily stare at a picture of Todd for fifteen minutes every day.
+He tells Bart that it is not acceptable to lose and forces him to angrily stare at a picture of Todd for fifteen minutes every day for motivation.

 Doubting his golfing skills after seeing his meager collection of sports trophies, Bart accepts Lisa's offer to help him practice.
 Lisa approaches the task as a zen master, teaching Bart to meditate.
 She finds the golf course is based on simple geometry and teaches Bart how to achieve a low par.
 Homer makes a bet with Ned about whose son is a better golfer: the father of the boy who does not win the tournament will mow the other father's lawn in his wife's Sunday dress.

 On the day of the tournament, Homer encourages Bart to win at all costs.
 Bart and Todd play well and are tied when they reach the eighteenth hole.
 Realizing that they are equally skilled at golf, they call it a draw and split the $50 prize.
 Ned suggests that means their bet is off, but Homer insists that they both must mow each other's lawn in their wife's Sunday dress because of the way their bet is worded.
 To Homer's dismay, Ned is not humiliated but actually enjoys mowing Homer's lawn in his wife's dress because it reminds him of his college fraternity days.